Amxx/GMTX/README.md

 As described earlier, GMTX meta-transaction is a structure containing 6 fields:

-- `sender`: sender of the meta-transaction, similarly to the `from` field of a regular transaction.
+- `from`: sender of the meta-transaction, similarly to the `from` field of a regular transaction.
 It can either be an EOA or and ERC1271 compliant smart-contract.
 - `data`: data of the transaction, similarly to the `data` field of a regular transaction.
 This is what would have otherwise been sent.
 In our case it's just encapsulated into the GMTX meta-transaction.
+- `gas`: gas necessary to run the transaction, similarly to the `gas` field of a regular transaction.
 - `value`: value (in wei) to be sent with the meta-transaction, similarly to the `value` field of a regular transaction.
 While this protocol mandates that the relayer includes this value when relaying the meta-transaction, the economics of the relaying are beyond the scope of this document.
 - `nonce`: optional field, can be left to 0 to skip this test.
 Otherwise, meta-transaction are valid if an only if the nonce is one over the current value (accessible through the `gmtx_nonce` function).
 This can be used to force the ordering of multiple meta-transaction signed in batch.
 - `expiry`: optional field, can be left to 0 to skip this test.
 Otherwise, meta-transaction are valid if an only if the expiry is greater then the current timestamp.
 This can be used to implement mechanism such as "run this meta-transaction before Tuesday 8pm, or disregard it"